Personal Injury Case?

 Moments after Ray turned on his steam extractor, a spark ignited the fumes.
 The explosion knocked him off his feet and engulfed him in flames.
 After two surgeries and months of recovery, Ray was left with over $80,000 in medical bills and no income.

 The homeowner refused to take responsibility.
 Their insurance denied his claim, and the lawyers he called said it wasn’t “big enough.”
-That’s when Ray found Courtroom5.
+That’s when Ray found the LAW Accelerator.

-Ray signed up for the Pro Se Litigator Plan and used Courtroom5’s Personal Practice of Law — a 5-step AI-guided system — to build his lawsuit and seek justice.
+Ray signed up for the LAW Accelerator and used the Accelerator’s Personal Practice of Law — a 5-step AI-guided system — to build his lawsuit and seek justice.

-Ray used Courtroom5’s tools to lay out his story:
+Ray used the Accelerator’s tools to lay out his story:

 These facts supported a strong negligence and premises liability claim.

-Courtroom5 recommended keywords like “premises liability contractor injury,” “homeowner duty to warn,” and “latent danger.”
+The Accelerator recommended keywords like “premises liability contractor injury,” “homeowner duty to warn,” and “latent danger.”
 Ray found several cases where courts sided with injured workers in similar situations.
-Courtroom5 summarized them to help him cite strong legal precedent.
+The Accelerator summarized them to help him cite strong legal precedent.

 The homeowner filed a motion for summary judgment, claiming they weren’t responsible.
-With Courtroom5, Ray:
+With the Accelerator, Ray:

 The judge denied the motion.
 The case was set for trial.